-Assumption University will offer a new undergraduate course entitled, The Holocaust (RELS 2045) for the Fall 2022 semester.
-The course is supported by a generous grant from the Azrieli Foundation.
+Assumption University will once again offer our signature undergraduate course: The Holocaust (RELS 2045) for the Winter 2024 semester.
 One of the primary goals of the course is to ensure that the lives of the victims and the experiences of the survivors will never be forgotten.

 Course Code: RELS 2045